jedcrandall/jedcrandall.github.com/courses/cse468fall2022/hw1part3.md

 __Due date: 12 October 2022 at 11:59pm MST__

 Homework 1 has three parts, this is the third one.
-It has two questions, (a) and (b), 30 and 10 points, respectively, for 40/100 total.
+It has two questions, (a) and (b), worth 20 and 10 points, respectively, for 40/100 total.

 ## Notes